 - very secure and versatile

-- good qualityÂ
+- good quality

-- not esthetically pleasingÂ
+- not esthetically pleasing

-The Best Budget-Friendly Option
+The Best Budget-Friendly Ankle Weights

-NEALFIT Wrist Ankle Weights
+BAGAIL Wrist Ankle Weights

 Although you get what you pay for, these ankle weights are the best in a low-budget category.
 They are comfortable to wear and have a wider velcro strap for more comfort than other ankle weights in this category.
-Although some people say they do not last long, many praise them for their comfort and good value.Â
+Although some people say they do not last long, many praise them for their comfort and good value.

 Pros